TsuPeiChiu/DNAshapeR/README.md

 DNAshapeR
 ==========

-DNAshapeR is an R/BioConductor package for DNA shape prediction and feature encoding.
+DNAshapeR is a R/BioConductor package for DNA shape prediction and feature encoding.

 For more information, please visit http://tsupeichiu.github.io/DNAshapeR/